 If you're like most people whose mood is impacted by the winter season, chances are you've woken up on a gray, winter day and wanted to stay in bed.
 We understand a case of the winter blues is likely to develop like the common cold.
 We have come up with a couple of ways to overcome this season's case of the winter blues, and we hope you can find the sunshine even on the rough days.

 Parents who support their children recovering from post-concussion syndrome or symptoms (PCS) are in challenging circumstances.
 Many times parents and their injured child, are not fully supported throughout recovery.
 Often they are left with unanswered questions, and they are left searching and seeking resources to help them to help their child.
 We have asked parents of our patients, and parents of those who take care of individuals with PCS for things that would help others in their journey and this is what we gathered.

 A concussion is a result of the head receiving a significant blow or jolt causing the brain to impact with the skull.
 This sudden movement will cause the brain to bounce or twist in the skull, stretching and damaging brain cells.
 The severity of a Traumatic Brain Injury (TBI) can range from mild (a short change in consciousness) to severe (a long period of unconsciousness or memory loss after injury).

-What Is The Ketogenic Diet?
 The Ketogenic diet was developed in 1921 to treat epileptic children.
 This diet was originally designed for 80 to 90 percent of calories to come from fat, 5 to15 percent to come from protein, and 5 to 10 percent to come from carbohydrates.

 Concussions occur as the result of a rapid movement of the head and neck which causes the brain to shift and impact the skull.
 This sudden movement causes injury to the delicate structures, cells, neurons and blood vessels inside your brain.
 The impact of the injury can cause both physical and chemical changes in your brain and affect how it functions because it alters the systems in your brain.

 Oxford Dictionaries defines stress as “a state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.”
 Everyone is very familiar with experiencing stressful events in their life.
 Stress occurs every day and comes in various forms.
 Stress from trying to juggle family, work, friends, and school commitments can be overwhelming.
 Stress can also develop from issues like health, money, and relationships.

-Functional Neurocognitive Imaging (fNCI) looks at over 60 regions of the brain and gives you a clear view of which brain regions are working correctly and which ones are not working as they should.
+Functional Neurocognitive Imaging (fNCI) looks at different regions of the brain and gives you a clear view of which brain regions are working correctly and which ones are not working as they should.
 This imaging is looking directly at your brain, not at any other parts of the body.
 When a doctor only looks at symptoms to try to figure out what is going on in the brain, things can be missed or misdiagnosed.
 The fact that we treat the source of symptoms rather than the symptoms alone is very important.
 This empowers our multidisciplinary therapists and trainers to have a clear direction and create a plan to help you make significant improvements.

 It is that time of year, time to set back your clocks by an hour.
 The end of daylight savings time is a time of year that many people look forward to for that extra hour of sleep.
 This one-hour change can have some negative impacts when it comes to driving safety.

 This week is Teen Driver Safety Week, and we want to share some statistics and tips on how to keep your new driver safe in the car.
 Your teen being a newly licensed driver is a big milestone for you and your teen.
 Handing the keys to the family car to your teen might make you nervous, bringing to mind the dangers broadcasted at you from every media outlet.
 Not to fear, taking the right steps and supporting your teen to drive safely can make a difference.
 Below are three of the most common safety issues and tips on how to address these issues with your driving teen.

 Essential fatty acids seem to be a big fad right now.
 BCC Research states, “The global market for natural fatty acids sourced from vegetable oils, animal fats is projected to reach more than $25.7 billion in 2019.”
 But why?
 What is so important?
 What is so essential about them?
 Here’s the low-down.